Norwegian Wood

 ordering a gimlet and a margarita.
 Nagasawa approached them straight

 away, but they said they were waiting for their boyfriends.
-Still, the
+Still,

 four of us enjoyed a pleasant chat until their dates showed up.